Cognisable offence

 Cognisable offence and non-cognisable offence are classifications of crime used in the legal system of India, Sri Lanka, Bangladesh and Pakistan.
-Non-cognisable offences includes misbehavior, public annoyance etc, while cognisable offences are more serious crimes.
+Non-cognisable offences includes misbehavior, public annoyance etc., while cognisable offences are more serious crimes.

 Definition

 Generally, cognisable offence means an offence in which a police officer has the authority to make an arrest without a warrant and to start an investigation with or without the permission of a court.
 By contrast, in the case of a non-cognisable offence, a police officer does not have the authority to make an arrest without a warrant and an investigation cannot be initiated without a court order.
 The police can file a first information report (FIR) only for cognisable offences.
-In cognizable cases police can make an investigation without prior permission of a magistrate.
-Cognizable cases are more serious than non-cognizable cases.
-Normally, serious offences are defined as cognizable and usually carry a sentence of 3 years or more.
+In cognisable cases police can make an investigation without prior permission of a magistrate.
+Cognisable cases are more serious than non-cognisable cases.
+Normally, serious offences are defined as cognisable and usually carry a sentence of 3 years or more.

-For non Cognisable offense, community service register is registered instead of a first information report.
+For a non-cognisable offence, a community service register is registered instead of a first information report.

 In India

-In India, crimes like rape, murder and theft are considered cognizable unlike crimes like public nuisance, hurt and mischief.
-In general non-cognizable offences are bailable and placed under First Schedule of Indian Penal Code (IPC).
+In India, crimes like rape and murder are considered cognisable unlike crimes like public nuisance, hurt and mischief.
+In general non-cognisable offences are bailable and placed under the First Schedule of the Indian Penal Code (IPC).

-On 12 November 2013, the Supreme Court of India said it was mandatory for the police to register a First Information Report for all complaints in which a cognizable offence has been discovered.
+On 12 November 2013, the Supreme Court of India said it was mandatory for the police to register a First Information Report for all complaints in which a cognisable offence has been discovered.